opsdev91/budget-alarm/README.md

 const app = new cdk.App();
 const stack = new Stack(app, "BudgetNotifierStack");

-new BudgetNotifier(stack, 'notifier', {
+new BudgetNotifier(stack, "notifier", {
-  recipients: ['john.doe@foo.bar'],
+  recipients: ["john.doe@foo.bar"],
   // Filter on the availability zone `eu-central-1`
-  availabilityZones: ['eu-central-1'],
+  availabilityZones: ["eu-central-1"],
-  costCenter: 'MyCostCenter',
+  costCenter: "MyCostCenter",
   // Limit and unit defining the budget limit
   limit: 10,
-  unit: 'USD',
+  unit: "USD",
   // When breaching the threshold of 85% of the 10 USD notifications will be send out.
   threshold: 85,
   notificationType: NotificationType.FORECASTED,